cdkw2/minesweeper/README.md

 ```

 ## License
-This code is licensed under the MIT license.
+This code is not licensed under the MIT license.
 Feel free to modify and distribute it as you please.